Aveglia/vAMPirus/helpmeoutsome.md

 Paste the block of code from above in this new file opened on your terminal window and then edit the lines with "vb.memory" and "vb.cpus" with the amount of resources you would the VM to have access to, then save the file.

+To see how many CPUs and memory your computer has, just go to About this Mac-> System report and there should be the details needed to decide how much to give your VM.

-So, for example, if you have a laptop machine with 4 CPUs and 6 GB of memory (you can find out by looking at the "About this Mac") and you want to give your virtual machine access to 6 CPUs and 5 GB of memory you would edit those lines to look like:
+So, for example, if you have a computer with 4 CPUs and 6 GB of memory and you want to give your virtual machine access to 3 CPUs and 5 GB of memory you would edit those lines to look like:

       config.vm.provider "virtualbox" do |vb|
-         vb.cpus = 6
+         vb.cpus = 3
          vb.memory = 5000
       end

 Little note -> 5000 = 5 GB ; 6000 = 6 GB; 30000 = 30 GB

-Now you should have a Vagrant file in your current directory and we can now "up" the virtual machine:
+Now you should have a Vagrant file in your current directory and we can now start "up" the new virtual machine:

     vagrant up